-45.105 - Liquidity in the Trust is managed by the Treasury Committee as described in 45.34 of this report.
-Refer to Section 3.5 of the PDS for details on withdrawals.

 - a.
-See a.

-- b.
-See a.

-- c.
-Specific risk factors are referred to in Sections 6.6 and 6.9d of the PDS.
+Liquidity in the Trust is managed by the Treasury Committee as described in 45.34 of this report.
+Refer to Section 4.5 of the PDS for details on withdrawals. - b.
+See a. - c.
+See a. - d.
+Specific risk factors are referred to in Sections 7.6 of the PDS.

-45.106 - Not applicable: there is no such statement in the PDS.
+Not applicable as there is no such statement in the PDS.

-45.107 - Yes.
-The Trust's Constitution has a mechanism for compulsory redemption of units.
-Where the responsible entity finds that the unit price (unit value) is less than the redemption price, Trilogy will redeem sufficient units to bring the unit value back to equal the redemption price.
+The Trust's Constitution has a mechanism for Compulsory Redemption of Units.
+Where Trilogy Funds finds that the unit price (Unit Value) is less than the Redemption Price, Trilogy Funds will redeem sufficient units to bring the Unit Value back to equal the Redemption Price.

-This is achieved by redeeming an amount of capital from the Trust equal to the number of whole dollars of the amount by which the unit value is less than the redemption price of the units.
+This is achieved by redeeming an amount of capital from the Trust equal to the number of whole dollars of the amount by which the Unit Value is less than the Redemption Price of the units.

-Following a compulsory redemption of units, Investors are provided with an exit statement detailing the number and value of the reduction in their unit holding.
+Following a Compulsory Redemption of Units, Investors are provided with an exit statement detailing the number and value of the reduction in their unit holding.
 The annual periodic statement from the Trust will provide details of the balances on the number of units held in the Trust, including those redeemed.
 Both the exit statement and periodic statement can be used by Investors to determine any capital gain (or loss) that may arise on redemption of units made during the period.
 The Trust does not issue a separate capital gains statement if the Investor disposes or redeems units in the Trust.
-However, if units are compulsorily redeemed, Trilogy will create a separate capital loss statement for investors which will disclose the value of their investment which has been redeemed at nil value per unit.
+However, if units are compulsorily redeemed, Trilogy Funds will create a separate capital loss statement for investors which will disclose the value of their investment which has been redeemed at nil value per unit.
 Tax liabilities are the responsibility of each individual investor and professional advice should be obtained from a tax adviser.

-Date of issue: 31 May 2021
+Date of issue: 24 October 2023